← Back to Articles

 Weak responders:

-- May still have objective benefits (increased cerebral perfusion on imaging)
+• May still show objective benefits (increased cerebral perfusion on imaging)

 Non-responders:

-- Mechanism unclear—possibly already optimal mitochondrial function, or insufficient penetration
+• Mechanism unclear—possibly optimal baseline mitochondrial function or insufficient tissue penetration

-Important: PBM is not a cure for anything.
-It's a supportive intervention that may improve brain function when combined with other strategies (sleep, exercise, nutrition, stress management).
+PBM is not a cure for any condition.
+It's a supportive intervention that may improve brain function when combined with sleep optimization, exercise, proper nutrition, and stress management.

 Safety and Contraindications